 1. Authoritarian Elite

-“If you can prove you are responsible, intelligent, and worthy, you may be in a position to deserve (or have earned) our esteemed services.”
-This attitude works for those shopping for high-end luxury items, B2B executives, and other audiences who feel their choices bolster their own positions as authoritative figures.”
+This attitude works for those shopping for high-end luxury items, B2B executives, and other audiences who feel their choices bolster their own positions as authoritative figures.

 Chances are, this fellow’s tone doesn’t waver much, and he wears suits whether he’s attending a board meeting or… wait.
-We can’t picture him doing anything but espousing his financial expertise unless he’s on the links at his Connecticut country club with a corporate client and one or two of his business partners.
+We can’t picture him doing anything but espousing his financial expertise, unless perhaps you catch him on the links at his Connecticut country club with a corporate client and one or two of his business partners.

-Just as investment firms adapt to economic conditions and investing trends, they’re adjusting the way they appeal to their evolving markets… but still, their language and voice need to remain reserved.
+Just as investment firms adapt to economic conditions and investing trends, these authoritarian brands may make slight changes in the way they appeal to their evolving markets, but their language and voice will always remain reserved.

 2. The Insider’s Opinion